gchq/sleeper/docs/usage/bulk-import.md

 of `sleeper.ingest.max.local.rows`).
 Using the bulk import method, there will only be 100 writes to S3 (assuming that the 1000 files are all imported in the same bulk import job).

+Note that bulk import requires a minimum number of partitions, set in the table property `sleeper.table.bulk.import.min.leaf.partitions`, documented [here](properties/table/bulk_import.md).
+If too few partitions are present, then when a bulk import job is submitted the partitions will be split automatically, based on the data in the bulk import job.
+This will assume that the job's data is a representative sample for the table.
+You can take control over this by pre-splitting the table as described [here](../usage/tables.md#pre-split-partitions).

 Note that it is vital that a table's partitions are split based on a representative sample of data.
 Bulk import requires a minimum number of partitions, set in the table property `sleeper.table.bulk.import.min.leaf.partitions`, documented [here](properties/table/bulk_import.md).
 If the table is not pre-split as